Spider-Man: Far From Home Case Study

 It was in the movement of these swarming, killer robots that Image Engine exhibited its performance know-how.

-“The drones are Stark Industries tech, so they’re sophisticated,” says Jeremy Mesana, Animation Supervisor.
+“The drones are Stark Industries tech, so they’re sophisticated,” says Jeremy Mesana, animation supervisor.
 “The production wanted this intelligence to shine through in drone performance.
-They needed to exhibit complex programming that enables them to make decisions.
+They needed to exhibit complex programming that enabled them to make decisions.

 “We needed to balance this so that the drones were smart, but not so smart that they could catch the people they’re after!” continues Mesana.
 “We solved this by having them able to execute only one command at a time.
 Each motion is clear and deliberate.
 It complements that sense of predatory, robotic intelligence without them becoming too powerful.”